 We can assure patients whose operations/procedures are postponed or moved to another site that that this will not affect their position on the waiting list.

-We will always contact patients directly if it is necessary to change the date of a operation or other procedure.
+We will always contact patients directly if it is necessary to change the date of an operation or other procedure.

 If, during this period of works, a patient arrives at POW hospital and is assessed as requiring certain types of specialist emergency surgery, the expert clinical teams at the hospital will make the patient stable and arrange for them to be transferred urgently to another hospital to receive the care and treatment they need.